thermseekr/relay-24v-8ch-8a/README.md

 ## VERSION HISTORY

-V1.1 - 2026/06/13 - The 2.54mm pitch input connectors were replaced with 3.5mm pitch for easier installation in the field.
+V1.1 - 2026/06/13 - Input terminal blocks replaced from 2.54mm to 3.5mm pitch for easier installation in the field.

 V1.0 - 2024/11/24 - Initial release.